i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

             // Typical scenario is to access to source system's data (throught the event context or
             // by grab it directly from the storage), sync a state of facts storage and generate commands
-            // to be executed on the next stage return processingResultsMap.Keys.Select(
+            // to be executed on the next stage
+            // In this case _factsReplicator dependency should be used return processingResultsMap.Keys.Select(
                 bucketId => MessageProcessingStage.Handling.ResultFor(bucketId).AsSucceeded());
         }